oracle/python-cx_Oracle/doc/src/connection.rst

 .. method:: Connection.__exit__()

     The exit point for the connection as a context manager.
-The default (but deprecated) behavior is to roll back the transaction in the event of an exception and to commit it otherwise.
-If the value of `cx_Oracle.__future__.ctx_mgr_close` is set to True, however, the connection is closed instead.
-In cx_Oracle 7, this will become the default behaviour.
+This will close the connection and roll back any uncomitted transaction.

     .. note::